moali-104/house_data-dataset/README.md

 pandas
 matplotlib
 numpy
-You can install these libraries using pip
+You can install these libraries using pip: